 AI enhances the ability of healthcare professionals to better understand the daily patterns and needs of the people they care for, and with that understanding, they are able to provide better guidance and support for a healthy living.

 Artificial Intelligence (AI) is on a par with human experts and is just turning out to be as good as them at diagnosing the illnesses.
 With the help of AI and machine learning algorithms, the healthcare industry is advancing into the creation of new treatments helping people live longer and healthier lives.

-AI is already being used to detect chronical diseases, such as cancer, more accurately and in their early stages.
+AI in HealthCare is already being used to detect chronic diseases, such as cancer, more accurately, and in their early stages.
 Artificial intelligence predictive models using regression techniques and newer machine learning approaches help in early detection and preventive treatment of specific conditions.
 As per the American Cancer Society, a high proportion of mammograms yield false results, leading to one in two healthy women being told that they have cancer.
 The use of Artificial Intelligence is enabling review and translation of mammograms 30 times faster with 99% accuracy, reducing the need for unnecessary biopsies.

 The proliferation of consumer wearables and other medical devices combined with AI is also being applied to oversee early-stage heart disease, enabling doctors and other caregivers to better monitor and detect life-threatening episodes at earlier and more treatable stages.

 AI Predictive models are used to identify the right intervention at the right time.
 AI is absorbing information through symptom data, disease causes, test results, medical images, provider reports, and other electronic health data to create the algorithms to get to the right outcome.